I am the art geek; also known by my nickname Pepper. This work you will view on this page

 of the painful times into my muse, as you might notice in my art.
 It's a way to keep their

-Eventually this hobby turned into a passion, an obsession.
+Eventually this hobby turned into a passion; an obsession.
 Throughout high school I tried

 art courses and rarely left my painting station.